-GIAC Law of Data Security & Investigations (GLEG)
+GIAC Law of Data Security & Investigations (GLEG)false

 Security and IT Professionals, Lawyers, Paralegals, Auditors, Accountants, Technology Managers or Vendors.
 Anyone interested in the law of business, contracts, fraud, crime, IT security, IT liability and IT policy with a focus on electronically stored and transmitted records.